In this article, you will get to know about...

 Fernando Tavares Farinha (1928-1988): fado singer who started singing fado at the age of nine in a contest representing the neighborhood of Bica in 1937.
-Participation in this contest made Fernando Tavares Flour was known as the Kid of Bica throughout his career.
-Fernando Tavares Farinha became a professional fado singer at the age of eleven and started singing in several neighborhoods in Lisbon, namely Alto do Pina, Ajuda and Santo Amaro.
-This fadista recorded his first album in 1940, made his first tour to Brazil at the age of twenty-three, in 1960 he won the Voz Mais Portuguesa de Portugal contest and from 1965 he toured the United States of America, France, Belgium and Germany.
-Some of the most famous themes are Um Fado à Marceneiro, Seasons of Love or Empty Place.
+Participating in this contest made Fernando Tavares Flour was known as Miúdo da Bica throughout his career.
+Fernando Tavares Farinha became a professional fado singer at the age of eleven and began to sing in several neighborhoods in Lisbon, namely in Alto do Pina, Ajuda and Santo Amaro.
+This fado singer recorded his first album in 1940, made his first tour of Brazil at the age of twenty-three, in 1960 he won the Voz Mais Portuguesa de Portugal competition and from 1965 he toured the United States of America, France, Belgium and Germany.
+Some of the most famous themes are A Fado à Marceneiro, Estações de Amor or Lugar Vazio.

-- Bairro Alto was the first neighborhood to be built in Lisbon **with wider streets for coaches to pass through (fgh2.)
+- The Bairro Alto was the first neighborhood to be built in Lisbon with wider streets so that coaches could pass

-- Bairro Alto was a reference for the reconstruction of Baixa Pombalina after the Earthquake of 1 November 1755 because it resisted this catastrophe practically intact.
+- The Bairro Alto was a reference for the reconstruction of the Baixa Pombalina after the earthquake of 1 November 1755 because it resisted this catastrophe practically intact

-- The poet Bocage died at house number 25 of Travessa André Valente.
+- The poet Bocage died at number 25 of Travessa André Valente

-- The writer Camilo Castelo Branco was born in the house number 13 of Rua da Rosa.
+- Writer Camilo Castelo Branco was born at number 13 Rua da Rosa

-- The writer Almeida Garrett lived at house number 46 on Rua da Barroca.
+- The writer Almeida Garrett lived at 46 Rua da Barroca

-- In Bairro Alto, the modern Portuguese press emerged with the creation of two of the first large Portuguese newspapers in the 19th century: O Século and **Diário de Notícias (fgh2.)
+- In Bairro Alto the modern Portuguese press emerged with the creation of two of the first great Portuguese newspapers in the 19th century: O Século and Diário de Notícias

-- The Frágil nightclub opened in 1982 and revolutionized the night in Bairro Alto and Lisbon.
+- The Frágil discotheque opened in 1982 and revolutionized nightlife in Bairro Alto and Lisbon

-- On May 17, 1986, the Maneuvers of May emerged, innovative fashion shows at the time.
+- On the 17th of May 1986, Manobras de Maio appeared, innovative fashion shows at the time

-- Figures like Bocage, Almeida Garrett, Camilo Castelo Branco or Jules Verne lived in Bairro Alto.
+- Figures like Bocage, Almeida Garrett, Camilo Castelo Branco or Júlio Verne lived in Bairro Alto

-- The last gas lamps in Lisbon were replaced by electric lamps in 1965 in the neighborhood of Santa Catarina.
+- The last gas lamps in Lisbon were replaced by electric lamps in 1965 in Bairro de Santa Catarina

 - Bairro Alto Hotel